 By the end of this week, risk of miscarriage is down to below 2.5%, and even less if a live embryo has been seen at an ultrasound scan.
 Learn about miscarriage statistics by week here.

-12 weeks pregnant, you are approaching the final stage of your 1st trimester (lasting only one more week).
+The fetal age of your baby is now 10 weeks and you are approaching the final stage of your 1st trimester (lasting only one more week).

 Many choose to start announcing the big news.
 You are now almost 1/3 through your pregnancy.